Sun Shao (Changxu)

 Sun Shao (163 – June or July 225), courtesy name Changxu, posthumously known as Marquis Su of Yangxian (陽羨肃侯), was a Chinese politician of the state of Eastern Wu during the Three Kingdoms period of China.
 He served as the first Imperial Chancellor of Eastern Wu from 222 to 225.
 He was not related to the imperial family of Eastern Wu even though he shared the same family name as them.
+(Note: Sun Shao was from Beihai State while Sun Jian was from Wu Commandery.)

 Life

 Described as a man about eight chi tall, Sun Shao was from Beihai State (北海國), a commandery centred around present-day Weifang, Shandong.
 He started his career as an Officer of Merit (功曹) in his home commandery sometime between 189 and 196, when Kong Rong was serving as Beihai State's Chancellor.
 Kong Rong called Sun Shao "a talent capable of serving in the imperial court".